Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Kentucky Performance Insights

-- The Wildcats put up 90.2 points per game (sixth in college basketball) while giving up 73.5 per outing (246th in college basketball).
-They have a +167 scoring differential and outscore opponents by 16.7 points per game.
+- The Wildcats outscore opponents by 16.7 points per game (scoring 90.2 points per game to rank sixth in college basketball while giving up 73.5 per outing to rank 248th in college basketball) and have a +167 scoring differential overall.

-- Kentucky wins the rebound battle by an average of 2.4 boards.
-It records 38.2 rebounds per game (117th in college basketball) compared to its opponents' 35.8.
+- The 38.2 rebounds per game Kentucky averages rank 114th in the nation, and are 2.4 more than the 35.8 its opponents record per contest.

-- Kentucky hits 10.4 three-pointers per game (13th in college basketball), 1.5 more than its opponents.
-It shoots 40.8% from beyond the arc (fifth-best in college basketball), and its opponents are shooting 32.7%.
+- Kentucky connects on 10.4 three-pointers per game (12th in college basketball), 1.5 more than its opponents (8.9).
+It is shooting 40.8% from beyond the arc (sixth-best in college basketball) while allowing opponents to shoot 32.7%.

+- The Wildcats rank 12th in college basketball with 108.1 points scored per 100 possessions, and 137th in college basketball defensively with 88.1 points conceded per 100 possessions.

-- Kentucky has committed 9.2 turnovers per game (18th in college basketball), 5.4 fewer than the 14.6 it forces (47th in college basketball).
+- Kentucky has committed 9.2 turnovers per game (17th in college basketball action), 5.4 fewer than the 14.6 it forces on average (47th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.